 1. Go easy on yourself

 First up, this is a stressful situation so don't be too hard on yourself.
 When you're juggling 101 things, it can feel like you're not doing anything well.
 But you most definitely are.
 Have a think about what you can leave and how you can make the most of your time.

 2. Share the load

 You might be both working from home and juggling childcare.
 So as much as possible, one of you could look after your baby while the other one works and vice versa.
 We share lots of tips on how to do this as a parenting team in our article here.

 For single parents, do you have friends and family to lean on?
-Obviously, we can't have anyone round but perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
+You're able to form a support bubble with another household, or perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
 Or just a chat with Aunty Priya could give you some time to focus.

 3. Be flexible and prioritise